Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 Spencer said the roof and panels were in "very good condition," and the only issue was damage to one zinc panel near a doorway.

-Before Spencer gave his 45-minute presentation, Vekich read a statement about the need to preserve the building so it "remains a premiere venue for Minnesotans."
+Before Spencer gave his 45-minute presentation, Vekich read a statement about the need to preserve the building so it "remains a premier venue for Minnesotans."

-He also credited the "success of the facility" to "early and ongoing maintenance," noting the $18 million invested in the stadium since it opened.
+He also credited "early and ongoing maintenance," noting the $18 million invested in the stadium since it opened.

 The public contribution to the building remains controversial largely because of opposition to the use of tax subsidies for billionaire owners and millionaire athletes.
 The need for additional public money will likely be a tough sell at the Legislature in coming years.